Welcome to the User Manual for Intego VirusBarrier Scanner!

 Adding a folder or volume tells VirusBarrier Scanner to trust all files contained in the selected item, including any subfolders it contains.

-Contact Support is available from the About VirusBarrier Scanner window.
+A Contact Support option is available from the About VirusBarrier Scanner window.
 If you still have questions about using your VirusBarrier Scanner app and cannot find the answer in this User Manual, please check our Knowledge Base for answers to the most common questions: